srinathh/embedcvt/README.md

 # embedcvt
-Command embedcvt creates a Go program file that embeds the contents of the specified asset file(s) as simple byte-array variables.
+Command embedcvt creates a Go program file that embeds the contents of the specified asset file(s) as simple base64 constant that can be retrieved by calling a getter function unique to the asset.

 ## Background
 embedcvt is meant for simple data embedding use cases like inlining test data,